Health Insurance Coverage for Teen Rehab Treatment in Dallas, Texas

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.

-Call: (972) 357-1749Check Your InsuranceHow Many Times Will My Health Insurance Pay For Rehab for my Teenager?
+Call: (972) 357-1749Check Your InsuranceHow Many Times Will My Health Insurance Pay for Rehab for My Teenager?

-Some Statistics About Texas, Teens, and Mental Health
+Statistics About Teen Mental Health in Texas

 - Texas Health and Human Services notes that there is a diverse population of teens in Texas with a growing need for cultural awareness in healthcare.
 Mental health has an intense influence on academic achievement, physical health, and emotional well-being.
-Roughly 50% of mental health disorders begin in children age 14.
+Roughly 50% of mental health disorders begin by age 14.